-The test can be used for placement progress measurement, as a mid-course or endof-course test or as an exit test for higher education institutions and pathway programmes.
-The Cambridge English Skills Test is designed to have a positive influence on language teaching and learning.
-The following key features provide a sound foundation for the test results to be used in the contexts mentioned above:
+Both test versions are designed to have a positive influence on language teaching and learning.
+The following key features of Cambridge English Skills Test provide a sound foundation for the test results to be used in the contexts mentioned above:

-- During test construction, tasks for all skills are carefully designed and based on CEFR descriptors and research into cognitive and contextual factors - Rigorous test content review performed by language testing professionals ensures high-quality test questions that assess critical language knowledge and skills that institutions and employers are interested in - Trial studies have confirmed that the test assesses language knowledge and skills that are essential for real-world communication - Regular checks are conducted on test reliability of the computer-adaptive Reading and Listening modules - Quality assurance and monitoring of examiners and the automarker for Writing and Speaking components ensures results are fair and unbiased
+- During test construction, tasks for all skills are carefully designed and based on CEFR descriptors and research into cognitive and contextual factors. - Rigorous test content review performed by language testing professionals ensures high-quality test questions which assess critical language knowledge and skills of stakeholders' interest. - Trial studies to confirm that the test assesses language knowledge and skills that are essential for real-world communication.
+For instance, approximately 4,000 participants of a trial study on the English Language Skills Test reported that the test assesses essential real-world knowledge and skills. - Regular checks on test reliability of our computer-adaptive Reading and Listening modules.
+These checks show that both modules yield highly reliable test scores, with reliability estimates of 0.94 for Reading and 0.93 for Listening. - Quality assurance and monitoring of examiners and the automarker for Writing and Speaking components to ensure results are fair and unbiased. - The Writing component of the Cambridge English Skills test is marked by an auto-marker developed based on machine learning technology with the Institute of Automated Language Teaching and Assessment (ALTA) at the University of Cambridge.
+We work with researchers from the Department of Engineering, Computer Laboratory and the Department of Theoretical and Applied Linguistics to create the next generation of Al-empowered